-Funds evidence-based, multi-week walking programs in rural and tribal North Dakota to boost physical activity, mental health, and community engagement through structured, community-led interventions.
+Funds evidence-based, multi-week walking programs in rural and tribal North Dakota to improve physical activity, preventive care, and community health through structured group initiatives.

 Funder: North Dakota Department of Health and Human Services